MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     The acceptance scenarios should follow the **Given-When-Then** format.
 The scenarios should provide clear conditions for success or failure.
 For example:

-    - ✅ Good: **Given** I am logged in as an employee, **When** I navigate to the documents page and select a PDF file under 25 MB with valid metadata (title and category), **Then** the document uploads successfully and appears in my "My Documents" list with all metadata displayed correctly
+    - ✅ Good: **Given** I'm logged in as an employee, **When** I navigate to the documents page and select a PDF file under 25 MB with valid metadata (title and category), **Then** the document uploads successfully and appears in my "My Documents" list with all metadata displayed correctly

     - ✅ Good: **Given** an employee attempts to upload a 30MB file, **When** validation occurs, **Then** they see an error message stating the 25MB limit